Zapier-codes/zealot/handover.md

   boot.
 Needed before trusting this in production: `bundle install`, a real `db:migrate` (or `schema:load`) against a live DB, and a manual check that the new `play_approvals#index` section renders.

-  **[Superseded 2026-09-17 — see "Handoff Process" above and this session log's own later entry: the operator reversed the "permanently separate" decision above and merged `clean/no-sdk-injection` into `main` via `git merge --no-ff` (`e46dfaa1`). `main` now contains both `f8a8da89` and everything this session and later sessions built on the branch.
-The bullets immediately above (branch-specific apply commands, "every future session should target `clean/no-sdk-injection`") no longer reflect reality — left in place as the historical record of what was decided at the time, not as current instructions.]**

   **Same session, continued — task #6:** this sandbox turned out to actually have Node (`node` v22, `npm` v10 on PATH) — the "no Node